India respects your priorities; proud to be your development partner: PM Modi to Pacific Island nations

-In an address at the FIPIC (Forum for India-Pacific Islands Cooperation) summit, Modi also spoke about the adverse impact of the Covid-19 pandemic and other global developments and said those considered "our confidants, it was found that they did not stand by us in the time of need."

-The prime minister also underlined the importance of a free and open Indo-Pacific for the Pacific island nations and said India respects the sovereignty and integrity of all countries.
+The prime minister, who arrived here on Sunday on the second leg of his three-nation tour, also underlined the importance of a free and open Indo-Pacific for the Pacific Island nations and said India respects the sovereignty and integrity of all countries.

+In his remarks at the FIPIC (Forum for India-Pacific Islands Cooperation) summit, Modi assured the island nations that India is ready to share its capabilities and experiences with them "without any hesitation" and "we are with you in every way."

-The prime minister's comments at the summit in the capital city of Papua New Guinea came amid China's aggressive behaviour in the region as well as its efforts to expand its influence in the Pacific island nations.
+The prime minister's comments in the capital city of Papua New Guinea came amid China's aggressive behaviour in the region as well as its efforts to expand its influence in the Pacific island nations.

+"Those whom we considered trustworthy, it turned out that they were not standing by our side in times of need.
+During these challenging times, an old saying has proven true: 'A Friend in need is a friend indeed'," he said while talking about the adverse impact of Covid-19 pandemic and other global challenges.

+"I am glad that India stood with its Pacific island friends during this challenging time.
+Whether it was vaccines or essential medicines, wheat or sugar; India, in line with its capabilities, has been assisting all partner countries," he said.

+The prime minister said India's approach to development partnership is based on "human values".

 "India respects your priorities.
-We are proud to be your development partner -- be it humanitarian aid or your development, you can see India as a reliable partner.
-Our approach is based on human values," Modi, the first Indian prime minister to visit the country, said.
+It feels proud to be your development partner.
+Whether it's humanitarian assistance or your development, you can count India as a reliable partner.
+Our perspective is based on human values," he said.

-In his opening remarks at the summit attended by top leaders of 14 Pacific Island Nations in this capital city of Papua New Guinea, Modi also spoke about the adverse impact of the Covid-19 pandemic and other global developments on supplies of food, fuel, fertilizer and pharma products.

-"Those whom we considered our confidants, it was found that they did not stand by us in the time of need.
-In this time of difficulty, the old saying proved true: a friend in need is a friend indeed," Modi said without naming any country.

-"I am glad that India stood shoulder to shoulder with its Pacific Island friends in this challenging time.
-Whether it is a vaccine made in India or essential medicines; be it wheat or sugar, India continued to help all fellow countries according to its capabilities," he said.

 The prime minister also reaffirmed India's strong support for a free, open and inclusive Indo-Pacific.

-"Like you, we believe in multilateralism; support a free, open and inclusive Indo-Pacific and respect the sovereignty and integrity of all countries," Modi said.
+"We share your belief in multilateralism.
+We support a free, open, and inclusive Indo-Pacific.
+We respect the sovereignty and integrity of all countries," he said.

-The prime minister said India is ready to expand cooperation with the Pacific island nations.
+Modi said the "voice of the Global South" should also resonate strongly in the UN Security Council.
+"For this, reform of the international institutions -- should be our shared priority."

+"I had discussions with Australia, the US and Japan in Hiroshima as part of the Quad.
+This dialogue has a special focus on the Indo-Pacific region.
+In the Quad meeting, we have taken a decision to establish the Radio Access Network (RAN) in Palau," he said.

+"In a plurilateral format, we will enhance partnership with Pacific Island countries," Modi said.

-"We are ready to share our abilities and experiences with you without any hesitation -- be it digital technology or space technology, be it health security or food security, be it climate change or environmental protection.
-We are with you all the way," he said.
+Modi conveyed to the Pacific Island nations that India is ready to share its capabilities and experiences with them "without any hesitation".

+"Whether it's digital technology or space technology; whether it's health security or food security; whether it's climate change or environmental conservation; we are with you in every way," he said.
-Modi also asserted that the voice of the global south should be a priority for the UN Security Council.

-"For this, reform of international institutions should be our shared priority," he said.

-The summit was co-chaired by Prime Minister Modi along with his counterpart from Papua New Guinea James Marape.
+The summit was co-chaired by Prime Minister Modi along with his counterpart from Papua New Guinea.

 India’s engagement with the 14 Pacific Island Countries (PICs) is part of New Delhi's Act East Policy.